-Alaska state-waters fishery 2009
+Alaska state-waters fishery 2010

 Prior to 2006, directed fishing for skates in state waters was allowed by Commissioner's Permit; in 2006 skates were placed on bycatch status only.
 In 2008, the Alaska state legislature appropriated funds for developing the data collection necessary to open a state-waters directed fishery.
-In March and April 2009, the state conducted a limited skate fishery in the eastern portions of the Prince William Sound (PWS) Inside and Outside Districts.
-The guideline harvest level (GHL) was based on skate exploitation rates in federal groundfish fisheries and NMFS survey estimates of skate biomass.
-The GHLs and harvests were as follows:
+For the last two years, the state has conducted a limited skate fishery in the eastern portions of the Prince William Sound (PWS) Inside and Outside Districts.
+In 2009, the guideline harvest level (GHL) was based on skate exploitation rates in federal groundfish fisheries and NMFS survey estimates of skate biomass.
+This was changed for 2010, when GHLs were based on ADF&G trawl survey results.
+The GHLs and harvests for 2009 and 2010 were as follows (harvests exceeding the GHL are indicated in bold):